Catan

 Progress cards are a type of development card.
 They have green frames.
 There are 2 each of 3 varieties:

-road Building: If you play this card, you may
+Road Building: If you play this card, you may

 immediately place 2 free roads on the board (according to nonnal building rules). .

-year of Plenty: If you play this card you may
+Year of Plenty: If you play this card you may

 immediately take any 2 resource cards from the supply stacks.
 You may use these cards to build in the same turn.

-name 1 type of resource.
+Monopoly: If you play this card, you must name 1 type of resource.
 All the other players must give you all of the resource cards of this type that they have in their hands.
 If an opponent does not have a resource card of the specified type, they do not have to give you anything.

 You may play only 1 development card¦ during your turn.